bioatlas/mirroreum/README.md

 ```

-If you have an app in a subdirectory of your present working directory named appdir, you can now use a web browser to access the app by visiting http://localhost:3838/appdir/
+If you have a Shiny app in a subdirectory of your present working directory named appdir, you can now use a web browser to access the app by visiting http://localhost:3838/appdir/